kcamach1/advent-of-code/README.md

 ```
 Like the puzzle inputs, test inputs are saved to the filesystem after the initial request to the AoC site.
 Test inputs are assumed to be in the largest `<code>` block on the puzzle page.
 This request does not use the `AOC_SESSION` environment variable.

-Alternately, you can manually create the files in `path/to/repo/<year>/test_inputs` and fill with the appropriate data.
+Alternately, you can manually create the files in `path/to/repo/<year>/test_inputs` and fill them with the appropriate data.
 Filenames should look like `day_01.txt`.

 ## Community Compliance
-This repo follows the automation guidelines on the /r/adventofcode [community wiki](https://www.reddit.com/r/adventofcode/wiki/faqs/automation] somewhere).
+This repo follows the automation guidelines on the /r/adventofcode [community wiki](https://www.reddit.com/r/adventofcode/wiki/faqs/automation).
 - [x] Outbound calls are throttled to one every 5 minutes
     - `aoc_request()` in `AdventOfCode`
 - [x] Once inputs are downloaded, they are cached locally